Tusharcoder18/Medical-Data-Visualizer/README.md

 Any time a variable is set to 'None', make sure to set it to the correct code.

-Unit tests are written for you under `test_module.py`.

-### Development

-For development, you can use `main.py` to test your functions.
-Click the "run" button and `main.py` will run.

 ### Testing

-We imported the tests from `test_module.py` to `main.py` for your convenience.
-The tests will run automatically whenever you hit the "run" button.
+The unit tests for this project are in `test_module.py`.
+The tests will run automatically whenever `main.py` gets executed.

-### Submitting
+### Note

-Copy your project's URL and submit it to freeCodeCamp.
+This project is done under Freecodecamp's Data Analysis with Python Certification.